- 1 Havant Private Counselling

 Frank, not Evasive…

-Some counsellors’ websites (with pictures of candles, oceanic views & tree blossom) could imply counselling is a peaceful walk in the park.
+Some counsellors’ websites (with pictures of candles, oceanic views & tree blossom) could be implying their approach to counselling is a peaceful walk in the park.
 I’d ask you: how does your recovery from rape, your guilt with a fatal car accident, or your struggles with your sexuality feel?
 Probably not peaceful.

 For those dealing with the more serious of life events it’s good to know that I take a frank, open and respectful approach to your counselling.
 We can talk about all of the horror and difficulties that you cannot talk about elsewhere… and we’ll go at your pace.